JayaKishnani/NLP-Web-App-using-flask/README.md

 # NLP-Web-App-using-flask

 ### Aim:
-1) To upload a text file from the user by creating UI in **flask** and then select an option to implement predict sentiment or perform named entity recognition.
+1) To upload a text file from the user by creating UI in **flask** and then select an option to implement predict sentiment(and plot it using piechart) or perform named entity recognition and then save the results.
 2) NER model is created using custom **Bi-directional LSTM CRF model** and another method using **stanford NER taggers**.<br>
 *(LSTM - Long short term memory and CRF- Conditional Random field)*
 3) Sentiment analysis is done using **vader-sentiment analysis vocabulary** to predict neutral, positive and negative sentiments.